Exact and Approximate Counting of Database Repairs: Proofs of Section

 \begin{corollary} Consider a database $D$, a set of FDs $\dep$, and a partition $P = \{D_1,\ldots,D_n\}$ of $D$. \begin{enumerate} \item If $P$ is $\dep$-independent, then $\card{\rep{D}{\dep}} = \prod_{i \in [n]} \card{\rep{D_i}{\dep}}$. \item If $P$ is $\dep$-conflicting, then $\card{\rep{D}{\dep}} = \sum_{i \in [n]} \card{\rep{D_i}{\dep}}$. \end{enumerate} \end{corollary}

-By exploiting the above results and the notion of blocktree, we show a useful result stating that we can sample repairs of a single-relation database, when considering sets of FDs with an LHS chain.
+By exploiting the above results and the notion of blocktree, we show that we can sample repairs of a single-relation database when considering sets of FDs with an LHS chain.